myironcoin/Website/README.md

 What do we do?

 When in need of financing to purchase a new castle or afford a major expense, The Iron Bank can provide the assistance you need to achieve your goals and find financial stability.The Iron Bank treats everyone equally.
 Whether you're a Prince or a peasant, the Iron Bank doesn't take debt lightly, and it doesn't forget.

+Why are we so powerful?

+Each of the Nine Free Cities has its own bank, for depositing and lending money.
+The largest bank by far is the Iron Bank of Braavos, which is as large and wealthy as the banks of all the other eight put together.